zee-ahmed/vault/website/source/docs/secrets/transit/index.html.md

 disabled to accommodate auditing requirements.

-N.B.: As part of adding rotation support, the initial version of a named key now produces ciphertext starting with version 1, i.e. containing `:v1:`.
-Existing keys, when rotated, will jump to version 2 despite their previous ciphertext output containing `:v0:`.
+N.B.: As part of adding rotation support, the initial version of a named key produces ciphertext starting with version 1, i.e. containing `:v1:`.
+Keys from very old versions of Vault, when rotated, will jump to version 2 despite their previous ciphertext output containing `:v0:`.
 Decryption, however, treats version 0 and version 1 the same, so old ciphertext will still work.

 This page will show a quick start for this backend.
 For detailed documentation on every path, use `vault path-help` after mounting the backend.